 In today's investment world there are much better lower-cost options.
 For example, robo advisors can manage your money for a fraction of the fees.
 Specifically, firms like Betterment or Wealthfront are suitable for individuals who don't have complex investment portfolios.

-If you want access to a human advisor, we recommend Personal Capital's service over Edward Jones'.
-Not only can it manage your money, but Personal Capital has a free personal finance app that's top notch.
+If you want access to a human advisor, we recommend Empower's service over Edward Jones'.
+Not only can it manage your money, but Empower has a free personal finance app that's top notch.

 |Advice Options||Automated, Human Assisted||Automated, Human Assisted||Automated|